muenchhausen/ubuntu-dovecot-simple-imap/README.md

 Because I use the --rm docker option, the container will be removed after stopping, which is fine for this use case.
 Just try also other dovecot options than -F. E.g. option -n will show the actual config.

 ## Adapt and Build it
 You can optimize the IT Security settings if required.
-Just edit the dockerfile and try to build it on your own :)
+Pull it from GitHub.
+Edit the dockerfile and try to build it on your own :)

     docker build -t muenchhausen/ubuntu-dovecot-simple-imap .

 ## Future Steps
 The preferred way is the Unix Way: Small reusable images with clear responsibilities.
-A nice image is [cpuguy83's nfs-client](https://registry.hub.docker.com/u/cpuguy83/nfs-client/): It can be used to map NFS shares to volumes which can be accessed by any other Docker containers as required.
-Unfortunately it is not working yet - see this [issue](https://github.com/docker/docker/issues/4213).
-Let's wait for that, than we work on a more beautiful solution.
+One image for Dovecot, one image for the NFS Client - e.g. [cpuguy83's nfs-client](https://registry.hub.docker.com/u/cpuguy83/nfs-client/): Somewhen this can be used to map NFS shares to volumes which can be accessed by any other Docker containers as required.
+This is not possible today - see [issue](https://github.com/docker/docker/issues/4213).
+So let's wait.